ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 | `0x00` | `reserved`        | {{batch-modes}} of RFC XXXX                |
 | `0x01` | `time_interval`   | {{time-interval-batch-mode}} of RFC XXXX   |
 | `0x02` | `leader_selected` | {{leader-selected-batch-mode}} of RFC XXXX |
-{: #batch-mode-id title="Initial contents of the Batch Mode Identifiers registry."}
+{: #batch-mode-id title="Initial contents of the DAP Batch Mode Identifiers registry."}

 ### Report Extension Registry

-A new registry will be (RFC EDITOR: change "will be" to "has been") created called "Report Extension Identifiers" for extensions to the upload interaction ({{upload-flow}}).
+A new registry will be (RFC EDITOR: change "will be" to "has been") created called "DAP Report Extension Identifiers" for extensions to the report structure ({{report-extensions}}).
 This registry should contain the following columns:

 Value:
 : The two-byte identifier for the upload extension